alexkuttig/localForageDB/README.md

 // If database already exists, and want to alter existing tables if(! (lib.columnExists("books", "publication")) ) {
 	lib.alterTable("books", "publication", "McGraw-Hill Education");
-	lib.commit(); // commit the deletions to localStorage }
+	lib.commit(); // commit the deletions to localForage }

 // Multiple columns can also added at once if(! (lib.columnExists("books", "publication") && lib.columnExists("books", "ISBN")) ) {
 	lib.alterTable("books", ["publication", "ISBN"], {publication: "McGraw-Hill Education", ISBN: "85-359-0277-5"});
-	lib.commit(); // commit the deletions to localStorage }
+	lib.commit(); // commit the deletions to localForage }
 ```